Fossil Evidence of the Global Flood in the Grand Canyon

 The examination of marine ocean fossils within the Grand Canyon offers a tantalizing glimpse into Earth’s tumultuous past—a history punctuated by a cataclysmic event and profound transformation.

-Nate is the Executive Director of Canyon Ministries.
-He has been leading trips and tours throughout the Southwest for more than 20 years, and has around 1,000 days guiding and teaching in the Grand Canyon National Park.
+Nate serves as the Executive Director of Canyon Ministries and has been leading trips and tours throughout the Southwest for over 20 years.
+With over 1,000 days studying and teaching in the Grand Canyon National Park, he loves spending time both on the rim and river, along with field research in geology and Native American archaeology.